Most of us would agree with the advertising Meerkat when he advocates making life “simples”. Simple is good. Simple is usually better.

 So, consider changing your relationship status with fungicide resistance to “It’s complicated”.

-Try applying the AFREN Fungicide Resistance Five on your farm – because keeping it complicated can deliver benefits far beyond fungicide resistance.
+Try applying the AFREN Fungicide Resistance Five on your farm – because keeping it complicated can deliver benefits far beyond fungicide resistance management and prevention.